hakanayaz/PIRQ_Draft/Module 1/1_Simple_Function/C_C++/README.md

 }
 ```

-You may recognize this function as Newton's iterative algorithm for root finding.
 First, we'll take a peek at the phases of compilation this code will undergo.
 For this step, we use a `clang` command:

 ``` c
  % clang -ccc-print-phases f.c